ABliss523/Azure-Project/README.md

 Only the Jump-Box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 20.119.48.89

-Machines within the network can only be accessed by the Jump-Box Provisioners Internal IP Address: 10.0.0.4.
+Machines within the network can only be accessed by the Jump-Box Provisioner's Internal IP Address: 10.0.0.4.
 - The ELK VM can be accessed by the Jump-Box-Provisioner 10.0.0.4:22 and the Workstation IP 20.119.48.89:5601

 A summary of the access policies in place can be found in the table below.